 Joplin

-Joplin Review!
-While it offers many unconventional settings, the design and basic functionalities leave much to be desired.
+Joplin Review While it offers many unconventional settings, the design and basic functionalities leave much to be desired.

 Table of Contents

-But I can’t find them all until I go to the top and look under “Options” or something.
-For example, I didn’t think there was a document stats feature, but there is, and I can see “read time” which is absent in many apps.
-The desktop version has a delicate design, and it somewhat eases the disappointment I had with the iPad version.
+At first, I didn’t realize that I couldn’t change the font in the formatting section above, so I thought, “No way, Evernote looks like a fairy godmother!”
+But it was actually possible to change the font in the default option… Hmmm… Evernote, reflect… Anyway, aside from the fonts, it actually has all the features you need in a writing app.
+But for some reason, I can’t find them all until I go to the top and look under “Options” or something.
+For example, I didn’t think there was a document stats feature, but there is, and I can see “read time” which is surprisingly absent in many apps.
+The desktop version has a nice design, and it somewhat alleviates the disappointment I had with the iPad version.

 There are a lot of unusual options, including synchronization options, encryption options, markdown options, and more.

-One of the unusual things about Joplin is that it has a lot of synchronization options, and markdown options, so you can disable certain syntax, or you can control how many devices you synchronize.
-I’ve used a lot of writing apps, but I’ve seen nothing like this.
-The encryption part is also not just “set a password and keep it secure~”, but end-to-end encryption…
+One of the unusual things about Joplin is that it has a lot of synchronization options, markdown options, so you can disable certain syntax, or you can control how many devices you synchronize.
+I’ve used a lot of writing apps, but I’ve never seen anything like this.
+The encryption part is also not just “set a password and keep it secure~”, but end-to-end encryption… When you see a phrase like that, it makes you feel like you’re doing something secure.
+Honestly, for most people, simply choosing a password at a reasonable level seems to be sufficient for maintaining security.
+Joplin may have its advantages for those who desire a level of security similar to that of established companies.

-However, it’s still disappointing that the synchronization speed is still very slow… It’s really unfortunate to be disappointed in such a basic part.
+However, it’s still a bit disappointing that the synchronization speed is still very slow… It’s really unfortunate to be disappointed in such a basic part.
 Still, a somewhat comforting aspect is that many writing apps often support only their own cloud or services like Dropbox.
 In contrast, Joplin supports a variety of clouds, including its own, as well as services like OneDrive.
 As a side note, the biggest reason I don’t currently use a Scrivener is Dropbox.
 The free version has too few supported devices, so… This is where Joplin has an advantage.

 Joplin doesn’t seem to be a writing app for the average user.

-Do developers find these screens comfortable?
+Do developers actually find these screens familiar or comfortable?

 plugin also seems to be available.
 At first, I wondered where it was, but when I found the official website, it was there.
-I was surprised by a significant number of contributors and users, even though they remain quiet.
+I was somewhat surprised because there are quite a lot of contributors and users, albeit quietly so.
 I wish there could be a bit more convenience.
-Nevertheless, that there are plugins we can see it as an advantage compared to other writing apps.
+Nevertheless, the fact that there are plugins itself can be seen as an advantage compared to other writing apps.
+Depending on the user, it could be the best writing app ever.
+The plugin seems to be available on smartphones as well, seeing as there is a plugin option.
+However, it seems quite cumbersome to manually search and register everything even on a smartphone…

 Writing app designed for a specific user base.
 An app that is recognized by those users.